Basil Hood

-Basil Willett Charles Hood (5 April 1864 - 7 August 1917) was a British dramatist and lyricist, perhaps best known for writing the libretti of half a dozen Savoy Operas and for his English adaptations of operettas, including The Merry Widow.
+Basil Willett Charles Hood (5 April 1864 - 7 August 1917) was a British dramatist and lyricist known for writing the libretti of half a dozen Savoy Operas and for English adaptations of operettas, including The Merry Widow.

 He embarked on a career in the British Army, rising to the rank of captain, while writing theatrical pieces in his spare time.
 After some modest success, Hood and his collaborator, the composer Walter Slaughter, had a major hit with their long-running show, Gentleman Joe, in 1895.
 Another long-running success was The French Maid (1896).
 Hood then resigned from the army to pursue his career as a librettist full-time.
 With Arthur Sullivan and then Edward German, he wrote several well-received pieces for the Savoy Theatre, including The Rose of Persia (1899), The Emerald Isle (1901), Merrie England (1902) and A Princess of Kensington (1903).

 After comic opera went out of fashion, Hood turned to Edwardian musical comedy, writing lyrics for The Belle of Mayfair (1906) and The Girls of Gottenberg (1907), among others.
 He then found his greatest success with adaptations of continental operettas for the impresario George Edwardes, writing English versions of such works as (1907), The Dollar Princess (1908), A Waltz Dream (1908) and The Count of Luxembourg (1911), among others, sometimes drastically rewriting the book and lyrics.
 At the outbreak of World War I, he took up a demanding post in the British War Office, which is believed to have contributed to his early death.

 Life and works

 Early life and military career

 Hood was born in Croydon, Surrey, the youngest of nine children of the psychiatrist Sir William Charles Hood (1824–1870), M.D., who was superintendent, physician and treasurer to Bethlem Royal Hospital and later a Commissioner in Lunacy.
 His mother was Jane née Willett (1826–1866).
-After both parents died in his early childhood, Hood was raised by his older siblings and educated at Wellington and Sandhurst.
+After both parents died in his early childhood, Hood was raised in London, and later Croydon, by his older siblings and educated at University College School (1870–1872), Wellington College (1877–1880) and the Royal Military College, Sandhurst.
 He was commissioned a lieutenant in the Green Howards in 1883.
-In 1887, he married Frances Ada née English (1866–1922), but two months later she was institutionalised at Bethlem Royal Hospital, and she remained in asylums until her death.
+In November 1887, he married Frances Ada née English (1863–1922) in London, but two months later she was institutionalised at Bethlem Royal Hospital, and she remained in asylums until her death.
 He was promoted to captain in 1893 and retired in 1895, but joined the 3rd (Militia) Battalion later the same year.
 He resigned his commission in 1898.
 A courteous gentleman, Hood was well-liked; he was also generous with money and a poor businessman.